web-servers/jws-operator/README.md

   serverReadinessScript: /bin/busybox wget http://localhost:8080/test -O /dev/null
 ```

-Note that HealthCheckValve requires tomcat 9.0.38+ or 10.0.0-M8 to work as expected and it was introducted in 9.0.15.
+Note that HealthCheckValve requires tomcat 9.0.38+ or 10.0.0-M8 to work as expected and it was introduced in 9.0.15.

 ## Testing
 To run a test with a real cluster you need a real cluster (kubernetes or openshift).
 A secret is needed to run a bunch of tests.